manhtruongwang/app-nano/README.md

 ---

+### Step 3 - Enable auto-receive

+Open Nano/Banano app on Ledger, enable auto-receive, all blocks that's sent to Ledger will be auto-signed

+---

-### You can now use Ledger device with Nault for Nano/TheBananoStand for Banano, remember to enable auto-receive for this fix to work!
+### You can now use Ledger device with Nault for Nano/TheBananoStand for Banano!